rossetti/KSLBook/docs/03-Chapter3.md

 $$
 n \geq n_0 \left(\frac{h_0}{h}\right)^2=20\left(\frac{3.0618}{h}\right)^2=20\left(\frac{3.0618}{0.5}\right)^2=749.98 \cong 750
 $$
-We see that for this pilot sample, the half-width ratio method recommends a substantially large sample size, $750$ versus $609$.
+We see that for this pilot sample, the half-width ratio method recommends a substantially larger sample size, $750$ versus $609$.
 In practice, the half-width ratio method tends to be conservative by recommending a larger sample size.
 We will see another example of these methods within the next section.

 Based on these examples, you should have a basic understanding of how a simulation experiment can be performed to meet a desired margin of error.
 In general, simulation models are much more interesting than this simple example.